-- Jail time (if convicted of a violation, the court cannot order jail time);
+A fine; and/or jail time (if convicted of a violation, the court cannot order jail time);

 If jail time is part of a sentence, the defendant can be placed on probation (conditional discharge) for up to two years.
 If the defendant meets all the conditions placed on him/her during that period, he/she will not serve the jail time.

 Many times cases have to be continued for various reasons.
 Please be prepared for this possibility.
 The Boone County Attorney’s Office will make every effort to insure all charges are prosecuted in a timely and appropriate manner.

 You are required to appear at all scheduled mediations, the arraignment and all subsequent court dates.
 It is your responsibility to keep track of your court dates.
 When and if your case is set for trial or a preliminary hearing, at that time it is your responsibility to contact the Boone County Attorney’s Office with a list of all witnesses that need to be subpoenaed.